ITurres/The-Time-Meister/README.md

 HEADER:
        Now that the navbar is on top of the image, i need the h1 title to go on top of the .header image and be centered.

-!>PROBLEM TO BE RESOLVE: (regarding the centered text in image in header): when I give the position:relative property to my .header class, it makes the navbar (which has property:absolute) disappear under the .header image. so i need to find a way to center my text in the image and both to be under my navbar.
+!>PROBLEM TO BE RESOLVE: (regarding the centered text in image in header): when I give the position:relative property to my .header class, it makes the navbar (which has property:absolute) disappear under the .header image. so i need to find a way to center my text in the image and both to be under my navbar. >RESOLVED<

+>SOLUTION: changes on html file: I added a div class with the name of title to my h1 text, this was place inside the <-div->.navbar class. in the CSS style file: I opened the .tittle selector and added flexbox with J-C and A-I and I gave some margin to center the text as well. eh voila!

+Will need media queries so the text won't bother the section below.

 21/04/2022.-